AGILESCIENCE/Agilepy/docs/source/api/advanced_analysis.rst

 They need to perform analyses with different configurations and they need to work with a new AGAnalysis object every time.
 AGAnalysis does not support a "stateless" mode, So they are implemented to create an new AGAnalysis object and perform analysis in a loop.

+The code of the analysis is in the ``agilepy/api/advanced`` directory.

 Spectra
 *******